Scott Linehan: NFL coaching career

 The bottom fell out in 2008.
 After an 0–3 start in which the Rams were outscored 116–29, a significant departure from the days of "The Greatest Show on Turf", Linehan benched Bulger in favor of Trent Green for their game against the Buffalo Bills.
 The move did not work; the Rams lost 35–14 after allowing 25 unanswered points in the second half.
 Linehan was fired hours later, tallying an 11–25 record in his 36 games as head coach.

 On January 9, 2009, Linehan interviewed with the San Francisco 49ers as a candidate for the open offensive coordinator position.

 Linehan was announced as the offensive coordinator of the Detroit Lions on January 23, 2009, by new head coach Jim Schwartz.
 On December 30, 2013, head coach Jim Schwartz was fired, and all of Schwartz' assistants were fired as well, including Linehan.

 On January 27, 2014, the Dallas Cowboys hired Linehan as offensive play caller and was later given the title of passing game coordinator.
-Incumbent offensive coordinator and play caller Bill Callahan remained on staff, but relinquished play calling duties and was given the new title of running game coordinator.
+Incumbent offensive coordinator and play caller Bill Callahan remained on the staff, but relinquished play calling duties and was given the new title of running game coordinator.
 Linehan served as the de facto offensive coordinator by leading offensive meetings and calling plays during games.
 He was formally promoted to offensive coordinator upon Callahan's departure at the end of the season.
 Linehan had previously worked with Cowboys head coach Jason Garrett when they served as assistants on the staff of Nick Saban's Miami Dolphins in 2005.
 On January 18, 2019, Linehan was fired by the Dallas Cowboys.

+On March 3, 2025, the New Orleans Saints hired Linehan on to their coaching staff.

 Head coaching record

 Personal life

 Linehan is the youngest of seven children of William and Margaret Linehan; he has three brothers and three sisters.
 His father, Bill (1921–98), was born in Plummer, Idaho, and was the high school principal in Sunnyside, after serving in World War II with the U.S. Army in the Pacific.
 Both parents and a sister attended the University of Idaho, as did brothers, Ron and Rick, who also played football at Idaho.
-Ron (1950–2005) was a three-time All-Big Sky linebacker (1969–71) and was selected in the 1972 NFL Draft; he was a high school coach in the Portland area until his death at age 55.
+Ron (1950–2005) was a three-time All-Big Sky linebacker (1969–71) and was selected in the 1972 NFL draft; he was a high school coach in the Portland area until his death at age 55.
 Rick had ten career interceptions as a Vandal defensive back (1976–78).

-Linehan and his wife have three sons: Marcus, Matthew and Michael.
+Linehan and his wife have three sons:, Matthew who is the wide receivers coach for the University of Idaho, Michael, who is the defensive line coach for the University of Montana, and Marcus, who was 5’10”.

 Linehan's wife, Kristen (née Browitt), is the sister-in-law of actor Jim Caviezel; she and Caviezel's wife, Kerri, are sisters.